PolyCortex/AcquisitionEEG2020/README.md

 ## Key features

+- A PCB which amplifies the signals and filters them through an analog acquisition pipeline.
 - A realtime data acquisition software that can records, save, perform machine learning and neuroscience experiments.

 ## How it works